Skip to content

-5 Reasons Why B2B Companies Should Reduce Check Acceptance
+5 Reasons Why B2B Companies Should Not Accept Paper Checks

-Better options are available, such as debit and credit cards or digital transfers made through the Automated Clearing House (ACH) network.
-Here are five reasons why B2B companies should reduce the amount of checks they accept from customers:
+Here are five reasons why B2B companies should reduce the number of checks they accept from customers:

 1. Risk of check fraud

-Fraud is mostly carried out through check washing, which occurs when criminals steal checks, chemically erase the information, and rewrite the checks payable to themselves while sometimes increasing the amount.
+After stealing checks, fraudsters perform what's known as check washing.
+They chemically erase the information and rewrite the checks payable to themselves while sometimes increasing the amount.
 Not only does this compromise your customers’ finances, but it prevents you from receiving the money you’re owed while destroying your relationship with the customer.

 Accepting paper checks means members of your team need to open envelopes, deposit funds, and update your customers’ files.
 It doesn’t sound like much, but over time, these mundane accounting tasks prevent your employees from completing creative and strategic projects.
 Manual labor also heightens the chance for errors, which causes confusion and erodes your relationship with customers.